Khaled-Mahmmoud/MyCompetitiveProgramming/Tree/Tree Problems/C _ Diameter of a Binary Tree.md

 Now for the node which has the maximum value of (left_height + right_height + 1), we find the longest root to leaf path on the left side and similarly on the right side.
 Finally, we print left side path, root and right side path.

-Time Complexity is O(N).
+Time Complexity is O(n).
 N is the number of nodes in the tree.
 ```cpp
 struct Node {
     int data;